1963–64 Michigan Wolverines men's ice hockey season: Season

-Michigan was looking for redemption after an abysmal season the year before where they finished dead-last in the WCHA and went winless in the Big Ten.
-The team was fairly young, with only four seniors on the roster (Gary Butler, Ron Coristine, Bob Gray and team captain Gordon Wilkie) but this year's sophomore class turned out to be one of the best.
+Michigan was coming off a season in which the team finished last in the WCHA and failed to win a conference game in Big Ten play.
+The roster included only four seniors, Gary Butler, Ron Coristine, Bob Gray, and team captain Gordon Wilkie — while the sophomore class later proved to be one of the program's strongest.

 The Wolverines opened at home against Queen's, winning both games 9–5 and piling up 141 shots in the two contests.
 After a weekend off the maize and Blue played host to Toronto and split the series.
 The second game provided Michigan with their first shutout since December 1960, coincidentally that was also against the Varsity Blues.

 The team closed up shop during the winter break and returned to the ice a week before the spring semester began with a trip to Minnesota where they played a pair of series against the Golden Gophers and Minnesota–Duluth.
 After dominating the Bulldogs Michigan opened their conference schedule with a 5–1 win against Minnesota before their Big Ten rival repaid the favor with a 6–5 victory.
 The Wolverine's offense was firing on all cylinders at this time with the team averaging 7 goals per game.
 Gary Butler was leading in all three scoring categories (15 goals, 12 assists, 27 points) while the top line of Butler-Wilkie-Cole had combined to nearly equal all their opponent's goal totals (26 vs. 28).
 As the second semester began the team welcomed a new addition in Mel Wakabayashi.
 The Wolverines celebrated by thoroughly dominating visiting Loyola in two games, outscoring their opponents 26-3 in the series.
 Eleven different players scored goals against the Warriors but it was sophomore Wilf Martin who led the way with 5 goals and 4 assists over the weekend.
 With Michigan having built their record to 8–2 head coach Al Renfrew thought his team had a chance to be better than his third-place squad two years earlier but it still had work to do.

 The following weekend Michigan Tech arrived in town and though they were having a relatively poor season the Huskies had typically given Michigan a good showing.
 In the first game the Wolverines were the better team from the start, winning 6–2 with some heroics from Bob Gray in the middle frame.
 The second game was a much tighter affair with Gray and Tech netminder Garry Bauman keeping everyone off of the scoresheet until 3 seconds remained in the second when Wilf Martin broke the tie.
 The floodgates opened in the third with MTU and Michigan exchanging goals 6 times before sophomore Barry MacDonald salted the game away and the Wolverines skated off with a 5–3 victory.